-The first decision to make is which type of office coffee machine, automatic or manual, will suit your needs.
-If you are looking for a machine for staff use an automatic machine is generally the best option.
-No training is required to operate the machine and they produce a good consistent quality.
-If your office has a catering division with trained baristas and you looking to serve a cafe quality coffee to clients a manual machine may be the best option.
+The first decision is, which type of coffee machine, automatic or manual, will suit your needs.
+If you are looking for an office coffee machine for staff use an automatic machine is generally the best option.
+No training is required to operate the machine and they produce a good consistent quality coffee.
+If your office has a catering division with trained baristas and you are wanting to serve a cafe quality coffee to clients a manual machine may be the best option.

-Refer to the list of benefits of each machine type below:
+Below are the major benefits of each machine type:

 Automatic Coffee Machines

 Each office coffee machine in our range is rated in terms of the number of staff it is suitable for.
 The staff rating ensures the machine has enough capacity to meet demand and will be reliable over its recommended life span.